ADT09_0006926_MDADT09_0006926_MD

 An eventful history

-The first mention of the château de Roquefixade appears in texts in the 11th century.
-A settlement was then built up at the foot of the citadel forming a fortified complex, also known as castrum.
+The first mention of Roquefixade castle appears in texts from the 11th century.
+A settlement grew up at the foot of the citadel, forming a fortified complex known as a castrum.

-After this terrible episode, Roquefixade was bought back by the King of France, Philippe le Hardi, who decided to rebuild a royal fortress there.
+After this terrible episode, Roquefixade was bought by the King of France, Philippe le Hardi, who decided to rebuild a royal fortress there.
 The main building was erected on an arch spanning a large fault that gave rise to the name “roca fissada“, meaning cracked rock.
-The château underwent several alterations over the following centuries, but was finally destroyed by order of Louis XIII, at the expense of the people of Roquefixade.
+The castle underwent several alterations over the following centuries, but was finally destroyed by order of Louis XIII, at the expense of the people of Roquefixade.

 A little archaeology